HiDiHlabs/computational-oncology-group/getting-started.md

 ### VPN
 To be able to work from home you will need to apply for VPN access.
 You can find all necessary information under the following link.
 First fill the VPN_O form which grants you access to general Charité systems as well as the Internet-proxy so you can access journals and articles.
  - https://intranet.charite.de/it/it_serviceueberblick/vpn/vpn_antrag
+   - For normal VPN you need to fill the VPN-O form.
+You need to do this
+     - Download the VPN-O form
+     - Fill in personal details on the top right (academic title, surname, first name, charite email, BIH-MHDS, Researcher)
+     - Tick "Office VDI"
-   - For the VPN_O form you will need tick "Office VDI" and to add access to `https://otp-dh.bihealth.org/` in Dienst(e) (UDP/TCP) and `charite-hpc-user-access` in Zeilsystem
+     - Tick "Dienst" and to add access to `https://otp-dh.bihealth.org/` in Dienst(e) (UDP/TCP) and `charite-hpc-user-access` in Zeilsystem
+     - Tick the agreement "Ich versichere, dass durch die ..."
+     - Date and sign
+     - Fill "Laufzeit" as 3 years
    - To access the DHC cluster, the BIH GitLab, and other ressources you will also need to fill out the form “VPN Zusatzantrag B” have it signed by Alexandra FRiedrich (she can sign it as proxy for Prof. Eils as required by the form).
+     - Download the VPN-B form
+     - Fill in personal details on the top right (academic title, surname, first name, charite email, BIH-MHDS, Researcher)
+     - Tick CUBI, BIH, Eils
+     - Tick accept at the bottom and sign

 ### Charite C-mobil
 ... someone to update